Campaign of the Month: May 2016

 Akinji – high ranking dragonkin and a few lesser drakes

 Timarli – minor nobles, mainly dragons, drakes or wyverns

 Urmanli – true dragons numbering around 500

-The Morza – supreme dragon rulers whose opinions weigh heavily on the sultana
+The Morza – supreme dragon rulers whose opinions weigh heavily on the sultan

-The Morza – the eight Great Dragonlords of the Empire:
+The Morza – the nine Great Dragonlords of the Empire: